(reading time: 1 hour, 32 minutes)

 She said that while dragons were excellent swimmers, immersion did quell their fire for a time, so they could jump into the river if they were in extreme danger.
 Otherwise the area was open, but still paved enough that there weren’t many obstacles the demon could scale or corners for its defenders to pounce from.

 “People are so dumb,” Travers offered on the evening of their second day camping out there.
 He had a pair of binoculars trained on the marina.
 A small motorboat had just come in, loaded with nondescript boxes.
 He watched the man who had piloted it into its slot bend over and wiggle for a few moments.
 “He’s stashing the key under the cushion.
 Anybody could just take it.
 It’s no wonder, whatever this demon’s real name is, that he’s taking us for all we’re worth.”

-Night came again, and both human stomachs were growling loud enough that they could be heard inside the ferrier, like two ornery bears grumbling at each other.
-Chaxium and Ladyspiller were ill with anticipation as well, hardly able to touch the caramel marinated pomegranate seeds a few male mosquitoes had just delivered.
+Night came again, and both human stomachs were growling loud enough that they could be heard inside the ferrier, like two ornery bears sniping at each other.
+Chaxium and Ladyspiller were ill with anticipation as well, hardly able to touch the caramel-marinated pomegranate seeds a few male mosquitoes had just delivered.

 The last lights at the facility switched off, but as the final employee left they saw that there was a row of motion-activated ones by the marina, probably to keep anyone from slipping and falling in.
 That limited their options, as they weren’t dumb enough to attempt fighting dragons by nothing but the light of their breath.
 That meant they had to leave the warmth and comfort of their tent in favor of leaning up against a concrete wall under those lights.